loda-lang/loda-programs/README.md

 ## Tool

 The LODA command-line tool is written in C++ and is published under the terms of the Apache License 2.0.

-To build it, run `make` in the `src` folder.
+There are currently no binaries available.
+You need to build it by running `make` in the `src` folder.
+It has been tested on Linux and MacOS and does not require any libraries except for STD and the `wget`, `gzip` command-line tools.

 The `loda` command-line tool provides the following commands and options:

 ```
 Usage:             loda <command> <options>